Hans Adolf Buchdahl: Works

 When working at the Waterworth Hobart Annexe, Buchdahl found the formulas for optical aberration coefficients taken to high orders that the Waterworth group used in designing imaging systems.
 These formulas were later applied worldwide, including in systems carried by satellites.
 At the same time, he also continued research in general relativity and classical thermodynamics.

 His first interest in thermodynamics focused on fitting Carathéodory's axiomatic formulation better to a physicist's intuition.
 Buchdahl's attempt at making the foundations of thermodynamics more concise was far from advertising the use of the axiomatic method; instead it was an endeavour allowing "physical intuition to take precedence over mathematical niceties".

 Buchdahl's interest in tensor and spinor analysis was related to dealing with formalisms and calculational procedures, be it spherical and spheroidal harmonics.
 While working with Weyl's theory and quadratic Lagrangians, he decided to present the Euler–Lagrange derivative of the most general Lagrangian built from the metric, the curvature tensor and its derivatives to arbitrary order.
 However, he did not use spinors as an important tool in general relativity, e.g., for the study of gravitational radiation and null infinity.

-In gravitational theory, Buchdahl's contribution on Einstein field equation or scalar-tensor theory are almost as well known as his spherically symmetric solutions describing the interior of stars.
+In gravitational theory, Buchdahl's contribution on the Einstein field equation or scalar-tensor theory are almost as well known as his spherically symmetric solutions describing the interior of stars.
 From his work on higher-order Lagrangians he concluded that theories with quadratic Lagrangians or f(R)-theories are unphysical.

 When Einstein was still alive, as with many other theorists Hans Buchdahl could not escape the lure of the famous scientist's "unified field theory" of gravitation and electricity.
 However, as Buchdahl's papers in this field show, he was attracted by the enlarged constructive possibilities of the more general geometries, not by any hoped-for physics behind the theory.
 As shown in his "17 simple lectures", his understanding of general relativity made him clearly stay away from and criticise the parlance of the mainstream following J. A. Wheeler when speaking of "mass-energy curving space", "black hole" (in place of the physically more appealing "occluded star", or "frozen star") and, in the frame of quantum gravity, of "foamlike 3-geometry".

 He was honoured by grants, prizes, medals, and memberships, to list some of them: Fellow of the Australian Academy of Science (1968), Thomas Ranken Lyle Medal (1972), Member of the American Optical Society (1974), Overseas Fellow of Churchill College, Cambridge (1979), Walter Burfitt Medal (Roy.
 Soc.
 NSW) (1980), C. E. K. Mees Medal (Opt.
 Soc.
 Amer.)
 (1993), A. E. Conrady Award (Int.
 Soc.
 Opt.
 Eng.)
 (1997).